-With the prospect of more raids across the U.S., SAALT and the Justice for Muslims Collective have joined together to form the South Asian Rapid Response Network (SARR).
+With the prospect of more violence targeting South Asian and other immigrant communities across the U.S., SAALT and Muslims for Just Futures jointly formed the South Asian Rapid Response Network (SARR).
 Through this network, you can:

 - Sign up to be an interpreter or to translate written materials